 When it comes to education, it really does take a village.
-Your students each face unique challenges and benefit from personalized attention from caring school personnel and professionals.
+Your students each face unique challenges and benefit from personalized attention from a variety of caring professionals.
 With understaffed schools and overwhelmed teachers, school psychologists are needed more than ever.
-In the Pupil Personnel Services (PPS) Credential in School Psychology, you’ll fill a vital role in acting as guiding light for those you serve throughout their school years, and the difference you make will be lasting.
+In the pupil personnel services (PPS) credential in school psychology, you’ll fill a vital role in acting as guiding light for those you serve throughout their school years, and the difference you make will be lasting.

-In the school psychology program you’ll learn from professors who’ve been pioneers in online education, and as we move forward in the digital world, your skills as a school psychology in performing virtual psychoeducational assessments will become more valuable than ever before.
-Faculty in the program are made up of working professionals, eager to share their real-world experiences, common issues in the school environment, challenges, and successes in the field, and all committed to social justice, diversity, and giving back to their communities.
+With this program, you’ll learn from professors who’ve been leaders in online education, and as we move forward in the digital world, your skills in performing virtual psychoeducational assessments will become more valuable than ever before.
+Faculty in the program are made up of working professionals, eager to share their real-world experiences, challenges, and successes in the field, and all committed to social justice, diversity, and giving back to their communities.

-Our school psychology program is approved by the California Commission on Teacher Credentialing, one of the highest standards in the country, and the world.
+Our program is approved by the California Commission on Teacher Credentialing (CTC), one of the highest standards in the country and the world.

 Faculty are professionals working in the field, with lived experience, and small class sizes ensure you get focused and individualized attention.

 Our strong relationships in the education community provide opportunities for you to network, build relationships, and create prospects.

 What kind of job can I expect to get with this certification?

 Graduates of the PPS credential in school psychology degree program will be prepared to pursue a career as a school psychologist or educational psychologist at the elementary-, middle-, or high-school level.
 As a student with a successful completion of this graduate program, you may also pursue a career as a psychologist that specializes in educationally related mental health support or behavioral support.

 What scholarship and financial aid options are available to me?